Simoa Grant Application

 Quanterix announces the Simoa Success Grant Program in support of investigators based in the United States who are studying critical topics at the intersection of laboratory and clinical research in Infectious Diseases and Immunology to introduce them to the benefits of Simoa assays for protein biomarker analysis.

-Grant applications must be submitted by 5 p.m.
+The grant application submission period closed at 5 p.m.
 EDT on June 19, 2020.
 Candidates will be notified by July 3, 2020 if their application has been selected for a Quanterix Simoa Success award.

 Decision of the judges is final.
 Terms and conditions are subject to change without notice.
 Void where prohibited by law.